NazimBL/EEG-Controlled-Robot/README.md

-Gui-tcpPC.py : GUI control of the Rasp-arm via TCP, to run on laptop to test TCP connection Rasp-Arm-tcpPI.py : TCP server listener running on Rasp-Arm Muse-Robot-Control.py : Control Rasp-arm with Muse 2 sensor (jaw clenches and eyes blinking)
+Gui-tcpPC.py : GUI control of the Rasp-arm via TCP, to run on laptop to test TCP connection Rasp-Arm-tcpPI.py : TCP server listener running on Rasp-Arm Muse-Robot-Control.py : Control Rasp-arm with Muse 2 sensor (jaw clenches and eyes blinking) Test Classifier Model.py : runs realtime prediction on data captured from Muse 2 and sends moving signals to the robotic arm according to the result